Panch Prayag: Meaning

-Description of the five Prayag
+Description of the five Prayags

 People of Garhwal, in particular, gather at the five prayags during Makara Sankranthi, Uttarayan, Basant Panchami and Ram Navami festivals for a holy dip in the sacred river confluences.

 Vishnuprayag

-The Alaknanda River, which originates from Satopanth glacier is joined by the Dhauli Ganga River near Joshimath (on Joshimath - Badrinath route).
+The Alaknanda River, which originates from Satopanth glacier is joined by the Dhauliganga river near Joshimath (on Joshimath - Badrinath route).
 Alaknanda flows in front of the Badrinath temple, one of the most revered Hindu shrines.
 Dhauli Ganga originates from the Niti Pass, after traveling a distance of 25 km from its source to the Vishnu Prayag (30.5626°N 79.5754°E).
 This stretch of the Alaknanda River is called the Vishnu Ganges.
 Legend narrates the worship offered by sage Narada to god Vishnu at this confluence.
 An octagonal shaped temple - located near the confluence - dated to 1889, is credited to Maharani of Indore - Ahalyabai.
 It houses a Vishnu image.
 A stairway from this temple leads to the Vishnu kund (kund means pool of water or lake) at the confluence, which is seen in a tranquil state.